Doug Robinson, businessman outsider— and Romney nephew— joins Colorado’s GOP governor’s race

-As a sprawling field of Republicans lays the groundwork— and begins to file official paperwork— for a potential run for governor in 2018, a man with a big-name family connection just made his own bid official.
+As a sprawling field of Republicans laid the groundwork and filed official paperwork for a potential run for governor in 2018, a man with a big-name family connection made his own bid official.

-In a field that is already sprouting a crop of current and former officeholders, Robinson pitches himself as the non-politician businessman.
+No, it wasn’t George Bush cousin Walker Stapleton— he came later— but Mitt Romney’s nephew, Doug Robinson.
+In a field that sports a crop of current and former officeholders, Robinson pitches himself as the non-politician businessman.

 “I am an outsider,” he says.
 “I’ve been involved in the party but I have not held elected office.
 I’m a businessman who cares about kids and cares about our future and I’ve seen problems and I’ve stepped up to solve them.”

-Because of his background in raising money for technology companies he believes there’s more the state can do to “be a leader in the tech sector.”
+Because of his background in raising money for technology companies as an investment banker and starting nonprofits, he believes there’s more the state can do to “be a leader in the tech sector.”

 Mitt Romney is supporting him, he says, and he expects the 2012 GOP presidential nominee would be willing to campaign with him in Colorado.
 “I’m not running as Mitt Romney’s nephew,” he says.
 “I’m running as my own person.”